Home » Recipes » Pickles & Jams » Homemade Applesauce

 • Serve chilled applesauce as a side dish at lunch or dinner.

-• Stir into plain or vanilla yogurt.
+• Stir into plain or vanilla yogurt, or try it with ricotta or cottage cheese.

 easy homemade applesauce recipe, shown in a canning jar